cgradwohl/Sluggit/README.md

 ## Getting Started:
 1. Clone the repo: `https://github.com/cgradwohl/Sluggit.git`

-2. Go into repo: `cd Sluggit`
+2. Go into repo: `$ cd Sluggit`

 3. Make sure you have [npm](https://www.npmjs.com/) and [node](https://nodejs.org/en/) installed.

-4. Run `npm install` to install dependancies.
+4. Run `$ npm install` to install dependancies.

 5. Make sure you have [mongodb](https://www.mongodb.com/) installed.

-6. Start a local mongodb instance `mongod`
+6. Start a local mongodb instance `$ mongod`

-7. Run `npm start` for a dev server.
-Navigate to `http://localhost:3000/` and `http://localhost:3000/api`.
+7. Run `$ npm start` for a dev backend server.
+Navigate to `http://localhost:3000/` and `http://localhost:3000/api` to see backend app.

+8. `$ cd angular-src` and run `$ ng serve` to start the local front end service.

+9. Navigate to `http://localhost:4200/` to see front end app.

 The app will automatically reload if you change any of the source files.